vks/special-fun/README.md

 Cargo is used to build the included Cephes library (which is written in C) and to create a Rust library that statically links to Cephes.

+By default, the C code is compiled with the following flags:

+    -O3 -Wall -fno-builtin -fPIC

+You can overwrite this by defining the `CFLAGS` environment variable.
+Note that `-fPIC` has to be included, because it is required by Rust.

 ## License